c0deous/bibleapi/README.txt

-This is an api written in python that returns verses out of the king james bible.
-It uses bottle as the api engine.
+This is an api written in python that returns verses out of the King James bible.
+It uses bottle as the engine.
-By default it runs on port 5942 but you can change this in the bibleapi.py file.
+By default it runs on port 5934 but you can change this in the bibleapi file.
 -------------------------------------------------------------------------------
 USAGE:
-Single Verse: address:port/bookid/chapter/verse
+Single Verse: address:port/bookid/chapter/verse1/[verse2]

 2 verses from the same chapter and book: address:port/bookid/chapter/verse1/verse2